Over the Rainbow: Charts

-Release history

 Robin Schulz, Alle Farben and Israel Kamakawiwoʻole version

-In July 2021, German musician, DJ and record producer Robin Schulz and the German DJ and producer Alle Farben released a mashup "Somewhere Over the Rainbow / What a Wonderful World" based on Kamakawiwoʻole's version and voice on Sony Music Entertainment, B1/Warner Music.
+In July 2021, German musician, DJ and record producer Robin Schulz and the German DJ and producer Alle Farben released a mashup "Somewhere Over the Rainbow / What a Wonderful World" based on Kamakawiwo'ole's version and voice on Sony Music Entertainment, B1/Warner Music.
 The new remix version has charted in Germany, France and Belgium.
 A new official video was also released.

 Charts

 Other versions

+The 1939 Glenn Miller recording on RCA Bluebird was no. 1 on the Your Hit Parade chart for six weeks that year.

+Bing Crosby sang a radio version of "Over The Rainbow" on his Kraft Music Hall show on January 7, 1943.